Should I Go to the Hospital After a Car Accident?

 Any time you are involved in a car accident, you should immediately seek medical attention – even if you do not think you were badly injured.
 Not all injuries present symptoms right away.
 A doctor will know how to examine you and determine if you suffered harm that needs medical treatment.

-Once you have sought medical attention, you should get in touch with an experienced and dedicated Houston car accident lawyer at Michael P. Fleming & Associates, P.C.
+Once you have sought medical attention, you should get in touch with an experienced and dedicated Houston car accident lawyer at Fleming Law, P.C.
 Call or reach us online today.
 We can help you to understand and explore all of your options for seeking compensation for your injuries and losses.
 Our initial consultations are always free.

 What Are Common Injuries in Car Accidents?